When is the Center for Ethnography (CER) Summer Workshop?

 CER also provides extensive training in qualitative research analysis including a workshop on the use of computer assisted qualitative data analysis, which can provide a competitive advantage for research jobs and graduate school.

 The workshop is run much like a graduate school course and is designed to give students a preview of the graduate school experience.
-Additionally, the workshop participants will be able to personally discuss with graduate mentors each section of the graduate school application process including a review of personal statements.
-We will also cover such topics as where to apply to graduate schools, how to decide between schools once you have been accepted, and how to find research funding.
+Additionally, the workshop participants will be able to personally discuss with graduate mentors the graduate school application process including a review of personal statements.

 Is the workshop appropriate for graduate students?